dragonwasrobot/chip-8/README.md

 Chip-8
 ======

-This is an implementation of a Chip-8 emulator.
+This is an implementation of a CHIP-8 emulator written in CoffeeScript.

+A range of ROMS are already included - all of which are in public domain.

 ## TODO

-- Change initialization of instructions.coffee
 - Add logic for waitForKeyPress
-- Change old unit tests
-- Add missing unit tests
+- Add unit tests
 - Add some explanatory text and a better user interface
-- Polish and publish